ChickenKyiv/awesome-git-article/course/Slides/slide-10/index.md

 ---

+NEXT SLIDEEEE

-“commit”: Now that we have added the files of our choice, we need to write a message to explain what we have done.
+**“commit”**: Now that we have added the files of our choice, we need to write a message to explain what we have done.
 This message may be useful later if we want to check the change history.
 Here is an example of what we can put in our case.

 `$ git commit -m "Added README.md with good description in it."`

-“push”: You’re there, you can now put your work online!
+**“push”**: You’re there, you can now put your work online!
 If you type the following command, all your work will be put online and visible directly on the repository page.

 `$ git push origin master`